This thread is there to enable further discussion on the topic raised in

 I agree on the fact that it is more an improvement than a bug.
 Nevertheless, it would be good to allow for the Sobol sequence to start from 0 when needed, which is not currently possible.

 You are correct.
 Having the zero is important as well as randomization.
 So it is good to scramble, but even better to scramble and have the zero.
-Having the zero without scrambling is less performant than scrambling without zero.
+Having the zero without scrambling performs worse than than scrambling without zero.

 From @ArtOwen on Github: